anibahs/MakeMyCareer/README.md

 <li>Based on a Target Position, the user will want to know any additional skills missing from their profile.
 These will be looked up and filtered using the latter parameters, and the user's target companies.</li>

-<li>Once the user knows the skills required, they would need trending and quality resources to learn these skills.
-These will be searched, based on the profile and target companies.</li>
+<li>Once the user knows the skills required, they would need trending and quality resources to learn these skills.</li>

 <li>Additional resources like suggestions to add to your profile, for eg, a personal website, projects, social media, etc, to improve their profile.
 Attributes and features of trending user profiles will be maintained and searched.</li>